yxie7333/cs596final/README.md

 # CSCI-596 Final Project
 In this project, our goal is to study how parallel processing techniques can improve the training speed of LSTM models, a type of Recurrent Neural Network (RNN).
 We will benchmark the efficiency of training the same model using GPU-based computing compared to CPU-based computing, focusing on how GPU acceleration reduces training time.
-Additionally, we will evaluate the performance of different GPUs, such as Nvidia T40, P100, V100, A40, and A100, to analyze their impact on model training efficiency.
+Additionally, we will evaluate the performance of different GPUs, such as Nvidia T4, P100, V100, and A40, to analyze their impact on model training efficiency.

 # Team
 * Wen Lin